pypeit/PypeIt/doc/pypeit_par.rst

 ``ra_min``            float  ..       ..
 Minimum RA to use when generating the WCS.
 If None, the default is minimum RA based on the WCS of all spaxels.
 Units should be degrees.
 ``reference_image``   str    ..       ..
 White light image of a previously combined datacube.
 The white light image will be used as a reference when calculating the offsets of the input spec2d files.
 Ideally, the reference image should have the same shape as the data to be combined (i.e. set the ra_min, ra_max etc. params so they are identical to the reference image).
 ``relative_weights``  bool   ..
 False         If set to True, the combined frames will use a relative weighting scheme.
 This only works well if there is a common continuum source in the field of view of all input observations, and is generally only required if high relative precision is desired.
 ``save_whitelight``   bool   ..
 False         Save a white light image of the combined datacube.
 The output filename will be given by the "output_filename" variable with a suffix "_whitelight".
 Note that the white light image collapses the flux along the wavelength axis, so some spaxels in the 2D white light image may have different wavelength ranges.
+To set the wavelength range, use the "whitelight_range" parameter.
 If combine=False, the individual spec3d files will have a suffix "_whitelight".
 ``scale_corr``        str    ..       ..
 This option performs a small correction for the relative spectral illumination scale of different spec2D files.
 Specify the relative path+file to the spec2D file that you would like to use for the relative scaling.
 If you want to perform this correction, it is best to use the spec2d file with the highest S/N sky spectrum.
 You should choose the same frame for both the standards and science frames.
 ``skysub_frame``      str    ..       ``image``     Set the sky subtraction to be implemented.
 The default behaviour is to subtract the sky using the model that is derived from each individual image (i.e. set this parameter to "image").
 To turn off sky subtraction completely, set this parameter to "none" (all lowercase).
 Finally, if you want to use a different frame for the sky subtraction, specify the relative path+file to the spec2D file that you would like to use for the sky subtraction.
 The model fit to the sky of the specified frame will be used.
-Note, the sky and science frames do not need to have the same exposure time.
+Note, the sky and science frames do not need to have the same exposure time; the sky model will be scaled to the science frame based on the relative exposure time.
 ``slit_spec``         bool   ..
 True          If the data use slits in one spatial direction, set this to True.
 If the data uses fibres for all spaxels, set this to False.
 ``spat_subpixel``     int    ..
 5             When method=subpixel, spat_subpixel sets the subpixellation scale of each detector pixel in the spatial direction.
 The total number of subpixels in each pixel is given by spec_subpixel x spat_subpixel.
 The default option is to divide each spec2d pixel into 25 subpixels during datacube creation.
 See also, spec_subpixel.
 ``spatial_delta``     float  ..       ..
 The spatial size of each spaxel to use when generating the WCS (in arcsec).
 If None, the default is set by the spectrograph file.